jaafar2000/next.js13_car_hub/README.md

-# Promptopia
+# Car Hub
-Full-stack application built with Next.js allows users to sign in, create AI prompts, and share them.
-It incorporates user authentication using NextAuth.js, and Mongo DB for storing data.
+Full-stack application built with Next.js allows users to Discover the convenience of finding, booking, and renting a car with our quick and super easy website!, Streamline your car rental experience with our website—find, book, and rent a car in no time, hassle-free!"

 ## Welcome!